T-Troll/alienfx-tools/README.md

 Light control tools work with USB/ACPI hardware devices directly, not requiring the installation of other tools/drivers.

 - It's way faster.
-For older systems, the change rate can be up to 20cps, for modern up to 120cps.
+For older systems, the change rate can be up to 20cps.
+For modern, up to 120cps.
 - It's flexible.
-I can use uncommon calls to set a wider range of effects and modes.
+I can use uncommon calls to set a broader range of effects and modes.
 - Group lights, create light/fan Profiles for different situations, switch them by running games/applications.

 For fan/power controls, instead of many other fan control tools, like `SpeedFan`, `HWINFO` or `Dell Fan Control`, this tool does not use direct EC (Embed controller) access and data modification.